 Traditionally, nature has served as both a motif and a material for the arts.
 With the ‘ecological turn’ that began in the early 2000s, perspectives have shifted: Nature no longer appears as something antithetical to humanity, but rather as a network of relationships in which humans are embedded as active and influential beings.
 This redefinition has far-reaching consequences for curatorial practice and art education.

-Through lectures, discussions and hands-on workshops, various approaches to educational and outreach work will be presented and discussed.
-The conference is the public part of a network meeting organised by Nature through Art and is aimed at art educators, curators, artists, academics and anyone else interested in this topic.
+Through lectures, discussions and hands-on workshops, various approaches to educational and outreach work were presented and discussed.
+The conference was the public part of a network meeting organised by Nature through Art and is aimed at art educators, curators, artists, academics and anyone else interested in this topic.

 • Welcome and introduction, Kathrin Meyer (Director of the Museum Sinclair-Haus) and Kristine Preuß (Head of art education at the Museum Sinclair-Haus)